Pate Sucree Dough

 Pâte sucrée is a French term means “sweet dough”, it is also known as a short (shortcrust) pastry or a sweet pastry

 Pâte sucrée is used to create a variety of desserts in particular tarts and tartlets.
-The dough is made with very basic ingredients butter, sugar, eggs and flour and can be easily enhanced by adding variety of citrus zest or vanilla extract.
-Once baked you will end up with rich, crisp and pleasantly sweet crust.
+The dough is made with very basic ingredients butter, sugar, eggs, and flour, and can be easily enhanced by adding a variety of citrus zest or vanilla extract.
+Once baked you will end up with rich, crisp, and pleasantly sweet crust.

 - 220 g (8 oz) softened, unsalted butter,